 Fishing vessels less than 24 metres in length

-Fishing vessels less than 24 metres are covered by the Small Fishing Vessels Code of Practice (less than 15 metres length overall (LOA)) and the Code of Safe Working Practice for the Construction and Use of 15 metres LOA to less than 24 metres Registered Length Fishing Vessels.
+Fishing vessels less than 24 metres are covered by The Code of Practice for the Safety of Small Fishing Vessels of less than 15m Length Overall and The Code of Safe Working Practice for the Construction and Use of Fishing Vessels of 15m Length Overall to less than 24m Registered Length.

 Fishing vessels 24 metres in length and over